caseydyer8/NorCal-Coffee-Subscription/README.md

 - To see the original data set use: NorCal-Coffee-Subscription/Coffee Subscription Project.xlxs and then you can download it in Excel
 - For the work in R see: NorCal-Coffee-Subscription/NorCal-Coffee.md
-- To see the visuals from Tableau see: NorCal-Coffee-Subscription/Tableau Vizzes.md
+- To see the visuals from Tableau see: Tableau Vizzes.md